Snagovskiy-Denis/oj/README.md

 # whatis oj
-Daily note manager for Console Dwellers
+Daily note manager for Terminal Dwellers

 ## What does it do specifically
 1. On run: